shreyashankar19/physical-computing-midterm/README.md

 ### Technical Details
 //

-List of hardware used: LED, Photon Redboard, Wires, 330 Ohm Resistor
+The hardware used includes: LED, Photon Redboard, Wires, 330 Ohm Resistor.
+The following line is a code snippet of the particle subscribing to the IFTTT cloud.
+The name of the event is "Upcoming_Event10_4".

-You can include code snippets here:

 ```
 Particle.subscribe("Upcoming_Event10_4", flickerled)
 ```

-but also link to your project's full code in this repository:  [photon.ino](photon.ino)
+The full code is seen here: [photon.ino](photon.ino)

 **Wiring Diagram**